Teen sitcom: NBC

 In 1989, the sitcom Saved by the Bell (a retooling of the 1987–88 Disney Channel comedy Good Morning, Miss Bliss) premiered on NBC.
 The series quickly became a fan favorite and one of the most highly rated and popular teen shows of all time.
-Saved by the Bell had its main characters go through typical teen issues and the drama of high school, though the series was very comical and the issues were often resolved before the end of the episode.
+Saved by the Bell had its main characters go through typical teen issues and the drama of high school, though the series was comical and the issues were often resolved before the end of the episode.
 Notably, Saved by the Bell featured teenage archetypes and stereotypes.
 Saved by the Bell kept its Saturday morning slot until 1993, when it ended after four seasons (by the final season, two main characters – Kelly Kapowski (Tiffani Thiessen) and Jessie Spano (Elizabeth Berkley) – departed from the series and were replaced by a new character).

 Saved by the Bell spawned a short-lived spin-off Saved by the Bell: The College Years, which aired in primetime and only lasted one season; another spin-off, Saved by the Bell: The New Class, lasted for seven years (although it was notable for reusing plotlines originating in episodes of the original Saved by the Bell series).
 The series was responsible for the creation of NBC's TNBC Saturday morning block, which was targeted towards teenagers.
 The block also featured comedies such as California Dreams (focusing on an aspiring band), Hang Time (centering on the players and cheerleaders of a high school basketball team), City Guys (centering on the developing friendship of two New York City high school students of different backgrounds and races) and One World (focusing on a family in which all six children are adopted from different backgrounds).
-The vast majority of the series on the TNBC block were produced by Peter Engel.
+The vast majority of the series on the TNBC block were executive produced by Peter Engel.